What a Realtor Needs from a Home Inspector

 - The ability to be accurate in presenting problems.

-- The capacity to communicate their finding in such a manner that the buyer knows when something is a big problem and when it isn’t.
+- The capacity to communicate their finding so that the buyer knows when something is a big problem and when it isn’t.

 - What is said at the inspection is no different than what they put in their inspection report.